flipperdevices/flipperzero-firmware/plugins/basic_scenes/README.md

 We will refer to the above module's view using the following:

-- BasicScenesSubmenuView - The submenu's view
+- BasicScenesSubmenuView - The submenu's view.
-- BasicScenesWidgetView - The widget's view
+- BasicScenesWidgetView - The widget's view.
-- BasicScenesTextInputView - The text_input's view
+- BasicScenesTextInputView - The text_input's view.

 ## Step 1.
 Install Git and VS Code.